cjungmann/schemafw/README.md

 **schema** an underlying organizational pattern or structure; conceptual framework [source: dictionary.com](http://dictionary.reference.com/browse/schema)

+**NOTE** The organization of this project has recently changed.
+The FCGI server portion of the project has been spun off to the [SchemaServer](../SchemaServer) project.

 The Schema Framework (SchemaFW) includes several parts that, working together and using MySQL as the database, define a protocol by which the server workload is substantially reduced and the client assumes most of the responsibility for